fracpete/bbb-render-docker/README.md

 ## Example

-The following steps demonstrate how to
+The following steps demonstrate how to convert a presentation into an `.mp4` video:

 * start the docker container